couchbaselabs/couchbase-java-cache/README.md

 See JSR-107 [specification](https://docs.google.com/document/d/1MZQstO9GJo_MUMy5iD5sxCrstunnQ1f85ekCng8LcqM/edit?usp=sharing), [api](https://github.com/jsr107/jsr107spec) and [reference implementation](https://github.com/jsr107/RI).

-Basic operations are implemented for now, there's limited tracking of statistics but no support for listeners nor for EntryProcessors.
+Basic operations are implemented for now.

+## What's partially there / missing
+ * Limited tracking of statistics
-Expiration is managed by the underlying couchbase bucket.
+ * Expiration is managed by the underlying couchbase bucket
+ * No support for listeners
+ * No support for EntryProcessors
+ * No locking, so the "atomic operations" of the specification should not yet be considered as such
+ * For now, write-through is not implemented and read-through is only implemented in Get

 ## How to use
 The CouchbaseCacheManager keeps a reference to a Couchbase Cluster under the wire.
 It will create Caches mapped to Couchbase Buckets.